 - Need reference help?
 You can chat online with a librarian, during designated hours.
 Visit the Library website and look for the red button.

 - Need technical support?
 You can get assistance with Canvas, Zoom, MyPortal and other online learning tools or software, from the Library West Computer Lab's expert technicians.
-Use the form on the Computer Lab's webpage to request help via live chat during designated hours, or to request a response by email.
+Use the form on the Computer Lab's webpage to request help.
+They will assist you via live chat, or by email if they're unable to respond right away.

 For Faculty Members